 Digital Twin Use Case: Boeing

-The world’s largest aerospace company Boeing uses a Digital Twin solution for the development of its commercial and military airplanes aimed at improving their quality and safety.
+The world’s largest aerospace company Boeing uses a Digital Twin solution to develop its commercial and military airplanes aimed at improving their quality and safety.

 Applications of Digital Twin in Real Estate